Reproductive Endocrinology and Infertility Fellowship

 Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, Parkland Health & Hospital System, and the Center for Assisted Reproduction in Bedford, Texas.

 Outpatient surgery is available at UT Southwestern’s Outpatient Building and the Simmons Ambulatory Surgical Center at Parkland.
-Inpatient care is provided at UT Southwestern University Hospitals and Parkland Memorial Hospital.
+Inpatient care is provided at William P. Clements Jr. University Hospital and Parkland Memorial Hospital.